HenShalom/vanderwaals-server/README.md

-# vanderwaals-server
+# Vanderwaals-server

-vanderwaals is a python flask server that let you federated queries over a coplule of sources and diffrent DB useing ontolgy and tagging configuration
+Vanderwaals is a python flask server that lets you federated queries over a couple of sources and different DB using ontology and tagging configuration.